Martin1982/cfp-manager/README.md

-Just install on a php webserver and start using it.
+Just install on a PHP 4.3+ webserver and start using it.

 Pull requests are more than welcome!